Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "m_toolbox undo": Undo the **last main window (reviewer)** action

-"m\_toolbox \_duplicates": Takes functions and binds them to new shortcuts.

-This object takes inputs of the form "(function keyword)":"(shortcut)", separated by commas. (e.g. {"m\_toolbox undo":"u","m\_toolbox study":"9"})

-All the keywords are exactly the same as the keywords used in the json file, making the lines copy-pastable.

 ## Home Options

 **NOTE: Setting these to "Ctrl+:", "d", "s", "a", "b", "t", or "y" will not work if they are not the default setting for that function.**